morganthomas/winning-arguments/winning-arguments.md

 However, it is undeniable that the indifferent shrug is not a satisfactory response to everybody.
 I would therefore like to helpfully provide what I think is a better response to the liar paradox for people who don't wish to agree with me that there are true contradictions and also don't find the indifferent shrug to be a satisfactory response.
 However, I will not do that right now, as we need further background material first.
 Therefore let's move on to our next controversial statement about truth.

 **Every statement is either true or false.**

+This truism is sometimes called the **law of the excluded middle**.
+Aristotle is the earliest writer I'm aware of to have asserted this law, when he wrote "there cannot be an intermediate between contradictories, but of one subject we must either affirm or deny any one predicate." (*Metaphysics*, Book IV, Part 7)

 **What's true is true and what's false is false, independently of what people believe, say, or wish.**